martinlindhe/laravel-vue-i18n-generator/README.md

 php artisan vue-i18n:generate
 ```

-Adjust your vue app with something like:
+For vue 1.0, adjust your vue app with something like:

 ```js
 import Vue from 'vue';
 import VueInternationalization from 'vue-i18n';
 import Locales from './vue-i18n-locales.generated.js';

 Vue.use(VueInternationalization, {